damphyr/gaudi/README.md

 ## Gaudi?

-Well, if you know who [Gaudi](http://en.wikipedia.org/wiki/Antoni_Gaud%C3%AD) you should concentrate on the fact that he rarely produced detailed plans of his works, he created models.
+Well, if you know who [Gaudi](http://en.wikipedia.org/wiki/Antoni_Gaud%C3%AD) was you should concentrate on the fact that he rarely produced detailed plans of his works, he created models.

 Gaudi was very much a builder and a craftsman, each of his buildings unique yet based on his knowledge of the materials and the techniques for working with them.